 Donations very much appreciated!

 Be sure to stop by and check out our gift shop located inside the Kidron-Sonnenberg Heritage Center.
 You’ll find a variety of items including family trees, genealogy books, and blank family trees ready to be filled-in by the aspiring genealogist in your family.
-You can download our 2014 Gift Order Form (PDF file).
+You can download our 2016 Gift Order Form (pdf)

 If you are looking to find out more about your Swiss family roots be sure to visit our research library located inside the Kidron-Sonnenberg Heritage Center.
 Over the decades, the Kidron-Sonnenberg Heritage Center has assembled an impressive collection of research material.
 Genealogies, notebooks detailing life in Kidron from baseball teams to the fire department to one-room schools, newsletters, maps, and resources about the history of the Amish and Mennonites are just some of the items in our library.
 Many of these items are rare, custom-created or expensive to own privately.
 We welcome visitors to make use of our collection.
 Together, these items tell the story of our community.
 It is a story worth both preserving and sharing.
 Plus you can access our computer-based genealogy database that now contains over 675,000 names and is part of the over 100 databases that make up the Swiss Anabaptist Genealogical Association (SAGA).